FThompson/FormPersistence.js/README.md

 ### What if my form has complex elements that require custom data loading?

 If your form has elements that are added to the page depending on selected data, you can set up custom **value functions** that are invoked when loading data into the persisted form.
-These functions are passed to `persist` through its fourth parameter.
-The second and third parameters are `useSessionStorage` (default false, save to local storage) and `saveOnSubmit` (default false, clear storage on submit).
+These functions are passed in the `options` object parameter.
+Other options include `uuid`, `useSessionStorage`, `saveOnSubmit`, and `skipExternal`.
+See details in the below API reference.

 The `valueFunctions` parameter takes a dictionary object where the keys are form data names and the values are functions that handle loading in the values for those data names.